VickArmand/Personal-Journaling-App/README.md

 # PERSONAL JOURNALING APPLICATION

 ## Project Description

 <p>This project consists of a mobile application and a backend service for personal journaling.
 Users are be able to write journal entries, categorize them, and view a summary of their entries.<br>
-The mobile application is built using React Native while the backend service is built using Django(Python Framework).<br>
+The mobile application is built using React Native while the backend service is built using Django Rest(Python Framework).<br>
 The relational database used is MySQL.</p>

 ## Features

 #### Mobile Application

 <ol>
 <li>User Authentication
 <ul><li>Allow users to sign up and log in.</li></ul>